bodasadallah/blog/content/posts/applied_deep_learning/index.md

 - we use it when we have a many to many projection between the input and the output and when there's no one to one correspondence between the outputs and the true labels
 - we use dynamic programming to get all possible outputs the would collapse to our label, and sum their probabilities to get the ctc loss

+### Transducer

+- ctc loss doesn't take into account the last outputs to genrate the next output, so it predicts each output indivedually
+- to solve this issue, we add something similar to a `language model` which takes the previous outputs into account